-First-time match rate (FTM) is the measure used to determine the accuracy of the three way matching process.
+First-time match rate (FTM) is the measure used to determine the accuracy of the three-way matching process.
 Three-way matching is based on the concept of verifying three critical documents: the invoice, the purchase order and the receiving documents.
-Many companies hover at a first-time match rate of about 70% while leading organizations can reach up to 90%.
-Worst performing companies, typically, drop below a 50% match rate.
-FTM is critical to lowering the cost of processing Invoices and improving the procure-to-pay cycle.
+Many companies hover at a first-time match rate of about 70 to 90 percent, while lower performing companies, typically, drop below a 50 percent match rate.

-Spend Under Management (SUM) is the de facto measurement of procurement success.
-It measures the percentage of total spend that falls under a procurement function’s responsibility.
+Spend Under Management (SUM) measures the percentage of total spend that falls under management’s responsibility.
 However, measuring SUM is only possible with an IT solution in place that tracks invoice processing.
 Once that IT solution is in place, there is a host of criteria that needs to be met when tracking SUM.
 For example, to be considered when analyzing SUM, purchases must meet the following criteria:

 - Be from an approved supplier